 The downside?
 Well, this kind of playing does not last too long.

 Poking the ball will annoy your opponents first but they will soon figure you out and make you work hard for the points.

 In reality, the players should understand that developing relaxed and full swings will benefit their tennis in the long run.

 A player who cares for his proper development knows that in the beginning it’s not about winning.
 They are patient to develop a comfortable technique that allows them to swing at the ball with power and less effort.

 Many people want to sacrifice the process of properly developing a solid technique for the sake of winning a few matches.

-As a coach, you must not allow players become sloppy when playing; especially after a lesson where you put so much effort in teaching them the proper technique.
+As a coach, you must not allow players to become sloppy when playing; especially after a lesson where you put so much effort into teaching them the proper technique.

 With my students, every time I see them not following the technique we studied, I stop them and make them do shadow strokes.
 And I do this with them until they know that not sticking with the proper strokes will interrupt their fun games. 🙂